 The time and sales is the most detailed display of a market's trading information.
-The time and sales shows every trade that occurs, in real time, and provides a variety of information about each trade (e.g. the exact time, the direction, the number of contracts that were traded, etc.).
+It shows every trade that occurs, in real time, and provides a variety of information about each trade (e.g., the exact time, the direction, the number of contracts that were traded, etc.).
 Where graphical charts are used to provide an overview of a market's price movement, the time and sales is used to view every detail of a market's price movement, and therefore the two methods are often complementary to each other.

 The time and sales includes every trade that occurs for a market, and provides a variety of information about each trade:

-- Date and Time - The date and exact time that the trade occurred
+- Date and Time: The date and the exact time that the trade occurred

 - Direction: Whether the trade was a buying trade or a selling trade

 - Price: The price at which the trade occurred

 - Volume or Size: The number of contracts (or shares, etc.) that were traded

 Some time and sales displays also include additional information such as the current bid and ask prices, the order book (or level two information), or the cumulative volume, but this additional information is not technically part of the time and sales.

 The direction element of the time and sales often causes much of the confusion for new traders.
 The reason for this confusion is that every trade must consist of both a buyer and a seller (otherwise there would be no trade), and if there are both a buyer and a seller, how can the transaction be classified as either buying or selling?